-The primary objective of this project is to update the 2010 Multi-Jurisdictional Hazard Mitigation Plan (HMP) for the Franklin, Furnas, Harlan, and Red Willow Counties (Quad Counties).
+Franklin, Furnas, Harlan, and Red Willow Counties (Quad Counties) are working with JEO Consulting Group to update the 2016 Quad Counties Multi-Jurisdictional Hazard Mitigation Plan.
 A Hazard Mitigation Plan is a community-guided document that identifies both vulnerability to natural and man-made hazards, and mitigation measures to reduce or eliminate this vulnerability.
 Hazard mitigation plans are a requirement of the Disaster Mitigation Act of 2000, administered by the Federal Emergency Management Agency (FEMA).
-Once a community, NRD, or county is part of a plan, they become eligible to apply for pre- and post-disaster mitigation grants, which are available on an annual basis as appropriated by congress.
-These federal grants allow for up to a 75% cost share for a wide variety of projects listed in the plan.
+Having an approved and updated plan enables your jurisdiction to be stronger and ore resilient by:

 This hazard mitigation plan update was funded by a FEMA planning grant.
 The cost is shared 75% through federal funding and 25% through a local match.
 For this plan update, the Quad Counties are providing the 25% local match.